 Instagram — How to Recover a Hacked Account

-Instagram significantly improved its recovery flow in December 2025, including selfie video verification and a reported 30% increase in successful recoveries.
+In December 2025, Meta announced major improvements to Instagram's recovery flow, including selfie video verification and a 30% increase in successful recoveries in the US and Canada.

 If you can still log in